willfindlay/ebpH/README.md

 ## Prerequisites

 1. Linux 5.8+ compiled with at least `CONFIG_BPF=y`, `CONFIG_BPF_SYSCALL=y`, `CONFIG_BPF_JIT=y`, `CONFIG_TRACEPOINTS=y`
-1. The **latest version** of bcc and bcc-python from https://github.com/iovisor/bcc
+1. Either the latest version of bcc from https://github.com/iovisor/bcc or bcc version 0.16+.
-    - be sure to include `-DPYTHON_CMD=python3` in your build flags
+    - If building from source, be sure to include `-DPYTHON_CMD=python3` in your the cmake flags
 1. Python 3.6+

 ## Installation